ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 If you need to create a map with a custom key type, you can call the `Map.Make` functor with a module of your own, provided that it implements two things:

-1. A type `t` type with no type parameters.
+1. A type `t` type with no type parameters
-2. A function `compare : t -> t -> int` function that compares `t` values.
+2. A function `compare : t -> t -> int` function that compares `t` values

-Let's define our custom map below, for non-negative numbers.
+Let's define our custom map below for non-negative numbers.

-We'll start by defining a module for strings that compares them in case insensitive way.
+We'll start by defining a module for strings that compares them in case-insensitive way.
 ```ocaml
 # module Istring : sig
     type t